vgrigory/candidates/web-dev/questionnaire.md

         o.e === null
         o.e != null

+4. What is the result of the following unix shell command (feel free to run it from a terminal to find out):

+        printf "ab\ncd\ncc\n" | grep -v d | tr 'a' 'Z'

+   Explain, briefly, how each piece of the command contributes to the result.

-4. Create, Register, and Confirm an account using our [iOS app](https://itunes.apple.com/us/app/dispatch.tv/id690762433?mt=8) or [the website](http://www.dispatch.tv) (Note: registration page for the web can be found [here](http://www.dispatch.tv/register)).
+5. Create, Register, and Confirm an account using our [iOS app](https://itunes.apple.com/us/app/dispatch.tv/id690762433?mt=8) or [the website](http://www.dispatch.tv) (Note: registration page for the web can be found [here](http://www.dispatch.tv/register)).
 Once you're in, create a channel